English Camps; My Experience Teaching in South Korea

-I have spoken about English camps in Asia briefly before but I wanted to go into a big more detail considering the fact that I’ve just finished a 3 week camp in South Korea in January.
-I just had one of the greatest months of my life, teaching awesome kids, meeting amazing people and all in a cool, foreign country so I would like to share some of the information with you guys… here we go:
+I have spoken about English camps in Asia briefly before but I wanted to go into a bit more detail considering the fact that I’ve just finished a 3 week camp in South Korea in January.

 What is an English camp?

-English camps are short, intensive courses where kids get sent to fully immerse themselves in English for a period of time, usually around 1 month.
-The idea is that they are only allowed to speak English for the duration of the camp.
+English camps are short, intensive courses where kids get sent to fully immerse themselves in English for a period of time.
+Usually around 1 month.
+The idea is that they are only allowed to speak English for the duration of the contract.